Guayaquil Conference: Consequences

 San Martín, after meeting with Bolívar for several hours on July 27, stayed for a banquet and ball given in his honor.
 Bolívar proposed a toast to “the two greatest men in South America: the general San Martín and myself” (Por los dos hombres más grandes de la América del Sur: el general San Martín y yo), whereas San Martín drank to “the prompt conclusion of the war, the organization of the different Republics of the continent and the health of the Liberator of Colombia (Por la pronta conclusión de la guerra; por la organización de las diferentes Repúblicas del continente y por la salud del Libertador de Colombia).

-After the conference, San Martín when to Lima abdicated his powers in Peru in front of the newly formed Peruvian Congress and returned to Argentina.
+After the conference, San Martín went to Lima and abdicated his powers in Peru in front of the newly formed Peruvian Congress and returned to Argentina.
 Soon afterward, he left South America entirely and retired in France.